Charles H. Long: Significations

 Long also uses Black communities in the United States as an example of the effects of Enlightenment and colonial religious definition.
 Long distinguishes between those who have the power to shape signification about others, and those who are the objects of that signification" (the "signified").
 He suggests that black people in the US have been subject to "the same structures of cultural categories that create the categories of the primitives and colonized people of the contemporary world."
 Such communities have an "extensive literature… about them, most of it written and presided over by others".
 Such language functions to uphold the status quo and the primacy of white Western culture: "it exists primarily to keep the others in their place."
 He describes how Black communities' criticism of the United States cultural system reflects both an internalizing and rejection of Western Enlightenment ideas.
 In one sense, they are criticizing it for not living up to its own ideals, which shows that they have internalized its ideals as something to be valued.
 But on the other hand, because the power systems of the United States have been built to oppress Black people, they have a uniquely critical position of radical Otherness.
+Ultimately, colonialism is baked into the language and knowledge of the enlightenment era, making knowledge and colonialism interdependent.
+This makes it difficult for participants in a colonized culture to denatualize colonial sentiments.
+In other words, they must deconstruct their own thought structure to reveal colonial thought, which is required to reconstruct it.
 Long states, "The situation of the cultures of black peoples in the United States afforded a religious experience of radical otherness, a resourceful and critical moment that allowed these communities to undertake radical internal criticisms of themselves, their situation, and the situation of the majority culture."

+Long continues to discuss signification in how "primitive" cultures are referenced.
+"Other terms have been forthcoming to replace the term "primitive" - non civilized, non literate, cold cultures, and so on.
+These changes will not suffice, for the cultural language of civilization that brought forth the structure of the primitive has not changed."
+Since relationship between the signifier and the signified is arbitrary, changing the term used in reference to a culture that has been "othered" doesn't change the implied inferiority from the point of view of the group in power.